KARAN-D05/Digital-Pattern-Detector/Detector_v0.0/Readme.md

 - A 4×4 grid that shows output, that is equal to O<sub>rc</sub> = A<sub>rc</sub> ∧ W<sub>rc</sub>.

 ## 🧠Decision Maker
-- A 4×4 grid made up of XNOR gates that checks for exact equivalence between input pattern and the output pattern
+- A 4×4 grid made up of XNOR gates that checks for exact equivalence between input pattern and the output pattern.
+- This sets an upper bound above which pattern cannot be recognized.
 - Equivalence Check = (A<sub>00</sub> ⊙ O<sub>00</sub>) ∧ (A<sub>01</sub> ⊙ O<sub>01</sub>) ∧ ... ∧ (A<sub>33</sub> ⊙ O<sub>33</sub>)
    - If Equivalence Check -> 1; Pattern recognized
    - If Equivalence Check -> 0; Pattern not recognized